8 Best Fall Detection Devices of 2024: Our Experts Tested and Reviewed

 30 day risk-free trial

-A quick look at the best medical alert systems with fall detection
+A quick look at the best medical alert systems with fall detection for 2024

 More than one-fourth of Americans 65 and older experience a fall each year, according to the Centers for Disease Control and Prevention (CDC).
 [1]Centers for Disease Control and Prevention.
 Facts About Falls.
-Found on the internet at https://www.cdc.gov/falls/facts.html And whether it’s with or without injury, falls can carry a heavy quality of life impact.
+Found on the internet at https://www.cdc.gov/falls/about/index.html And whether it’s with or without injury, falls can carry a heavy quality of life impact.
 The best fall detection devices, such as Medical Guardian, Bay Alarm Medical, and others mentioned in this guide, can provide extra security for older adults who are at a high risk of falling.

 Medical alert systems with fall detection use technology that senses when you fall and sends an immediate alert to get you help.
-Although you’ll have to pay $5–$10 more per month to add this feature to most medical alert systems, fall detection can give you and your loved ones added peace of mind and help you age in place longer.
+Although you’ll have to pay $5–$10 more per month to add this feature to most fall alert systems, fall detection can give you and your loved ones added peace of mind and help you age in place longer.

 Our Reviews Team researched and tested the best medical alert systems with fall detection to help you find the best device for your needs.
 See which companies made our list of the best fall detection devices.